 What is demand planning?

-- A product’s past sales performance
+- Historical product sales performance

 - Market research and consumer behavior trends